 This fall season is destined to be different, but that doesn’t mean you can’t still explore.
 It’s time to load up the family for a well-deserved, socially-distanced getaway!
 From Cowboy Country to the BBQ Capital, all the way to the foothills of the Ozark Mountains, we’re taking you on a fall foliage road trip across the Midwest that is great for the whole family.
-Don’t forget to bring your fur friends along for the ride because we’re waiving pet fees until 2021!
+Don’t forget to bring your fur friends along for the ride because we’re waiving pet fees through June 2021!

 Welcome to Oklahoma City!
 Also known as the ‘Modern Frontier’, Oklahoma City was named by Travel + Leisure as one of the 50 Best Places to Travel in 2020 and is the perfect stop for some family fun.
 A Purple Penguin will be eagerly awaiting your arrival at 21c Oklahoma City.
 Once you get settled in, head down to Mary Eddy’s to grab a bite to eat from Chef Jeff Patton’s lounge menu.
 Next, explore over 14,000 square feet of exhibition space featuring our current exhibition, SEEING NOW.